bbcmicrobit/micropython/docs/music.rst

 .. py:function:: stop(pin=pin0)

-    Stops all music playback on the built-in speaker and sound output pin, eg.
+    Stops all music playback on the built-in speaker and any pin outputting sound.
+An optional argument can be provided to specify a pin, eg.
     ``music.stop(pin1)``.

 .. py:function:: reset()